 Typically, the user-agency is responsible for preparing the architectural program.
 If the steering committee or project manager lacks the necessary expertise, an architectural team or other specialists in this field can be retained to produce the program.
-Even if the agency is well-versed in this procedure, the use of contract specialists at this early stage can produce fresh ideas and approaches.
+Even if the agency is well The purpose of the architectural program is to supply that bridge between the general mission of a proposed facility and the physical design solution.
+The process of preparing the program is a crucial phase in converting goals into ideas that will in turn produce complementary architectural solutions. -23versed in this procedure, the use of contract specialists at this early stage can produce fresh ideas and aproaches.
 In fact, development of the architectural program, especially its review, is best done in an open forum involving a multidisciplinary group of correctional managers and designers, freely exchanging ideas about how best to provide services and exploring the issues and constraints of a correctional environment.
-The programming team, along with agency representatives, should also visit existing facilities and talk with inmates as well as staff to generate ideas, determine what designs have worked well, in practice, and learn about potential design improvements.
+The programming team, along with agency representatives, should also visit existing facilities and talk with inmates as well as staff to generate ideas, determine what designs have worked well in practice, and learn about potential design improvements.
 This period is the most fluid stage of design.
 Even though conflicting goals or ideas from earlier planning will always emerge, it is relatively easy to make corrections at this stage with little expense in time or money.
 Indeed, this is a period for testing earlier assumptions.
 Not only is it crucial to good planning that the agency steering committee heavily involve itself in this phase, it also can be a rewarding experience for everyone.
+Selecting the Architectural and Engineering Team Of the many decisions to be made during the planning process, selection of the architect is one of the most important.
+The architect and the design team should possess both technical and managerial skills.
+Equally significant, but often inadequately considered, is the issue of good communication between the design team and the "owner." or client, Agencies should ensure that the architect will not only engage in strong dialogue, but will also structure a broad range of meetings and tours of existing facilities to gain insight into the project's unique requirements.
+Such insights often concern subtleties of tone and style that cannot be reflected in formal written programs or narrative documents, yet which have a powerful influence on the future physical environment of the facility and the climate created for effective program management.
+There are several ways to approach the selection of an architect.
+The three methods generally followed are comparative selection, direct selection, and design com-